fred-terzi/extract-readmes/extract-readmes.reqt.md

   - Error handling (invalid directory, permissions, etc.)
   - Option parsing and help/version output
   - Integration with core logic and ignore file handling
+- If an existing READMEs/ directory is present, will overwrite it to reflect any changes in the .xrmignore file or README.md files found.

 <!-- reqt_README_field-->
 **README:**